econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

 ## Frontend

-1. The frontend `SHALL` implement a market capitalization leaderboard with logarithmic to enable viewing of prevalent markets.
+1. The frontend `SHALL` implement a market capitalization leaderboard with logarithmic scaling to enable viewing of prevalent markets.
 1. The frontend `SHALL` enable a king-of-the-hill style mechanism to show emojicoins passing others in market capitalization.
 1. The frontend `SHALL` enable permissionless registration of a new emojicoin